Why Ethical AI Won't Catch On Anytime Soon

 The research added that “ethical” implies adopting AI in a manner that is transparent, responsible and accountable.
 For others, it means ensuring their use of AI remains consistent with laws, regulations, norms, customer expectations and organizational values.
 Ethical AI also promises to guard against the use of biased data or algorithms, providing assurance that automated decisions are justified and explainable.

-For clarity, according to Vincent Müller in "Ethics of Artificial Intelligence and Robotics," published in the Stanford Encyclopedia of Philosophy, the ethics of artificial intelligence is a branch of the ethics of technology specific to artificially intelligent systems.
+For clarity, according to Vincent Müller in "Ethics of Artificial Intelligence and Robotics," published in the Stanford Encyclopedia of Philosophy, ethics in AI is a branch of the ethics of technology specific to artificially intelligent systems.
 It is sometimes divided into a concern with the moral behavior of humans as they design, make, use and treat artificially intelligent systems, and a concern with the behavior of machines, or machine ethics.

 While ethical AI has a major role to play in the enterprise, context matters too even at a tactical level, said Kimberly Nevala, a Seattle-based AI strategic advisor at SAS.
 In an industrial manufacturing application, for example, ethical AI might focus on safety and reliability.
 In consumer-facing industries or public services, equity and fairness take priority.